 Florence, Oregon, boasts some of the most beautiful coastal views, hiking trails, and fresh seafood on the West Coast.
 If you are looking for activities that put you close to the ocean without being on the beach, we have plenty to offer.

-Just a short walk from Old Town Inn, you’ll find antique shops, delicious dining, art galleries, and more.
+Just a short walk from Super 8 by Wyndham Florence OR, you’ll find antique shops, delicious dining, art galleries, and more.
 A short drive puts you in range of miles of uncrowded beaches, golfing, horseback riding on the beach, sand dune adventures, lakes, streams, and neighboring towns full of shops and activities.

 We look forward to seeing you soon!